Stephen D. Brodie

 • Represented Citibank, as agent, in a $600 million term loan to certain affiliates of the Durst Organization secured by a blanket mortgage on six office buildings located in Manhattan.
 The term loan refinanced approximately $300 million of existing mortgage debt on three of the properties (including approximately $120 million outstanding to Citibank).
 The bank group also financed a $400 million revolving credit facility to the Durst Organization.
 The revolving credit facility is secured by pledges of economic and equity interests in the six mortgage borrowers and in two additional Durst affiliates, which affiliates own other office properties in Manhattan.

-• Represented the private wealth management group of one of the nation's largest financial institutions in an asset-based loan facility with an art gallery secured by several pieces of artwork collateral.
-The transaction involved an agreement among other lenders with respect to non-shared artwork collateral.
+• Represented the private wealth management group of one of the nation’s largest financial institutions in an asset-based loan facility with an art gallery secured by several pieces of artwork collateral.
+The transaction involved an agreement with other lenders with respect to non-shared artwork collateral.

 • Represented a major financial institution in a term loan to a New York art gallery.
 The loan was secured by all the gallery’s assets, as well as artworks from the gallery owner’s personal collection.